alexf723/shortr/README.md

 # Controllers
 Shortr has a basic design.
 There are 2 controllers: index and stats.
 Index has 5 actions:
-*Home - Display the home page
+* Home - Display the home page
-*Expand - Show the long url for this short url
+* Expand - Show the long url for this short url
-*Go - Go to the long url for the short url
+* Go - Go to the long url for the short url
-*Create - Create a short url either with a random short url or pre-defined one *Not_Found - The action if a short url is not found
+* Create - Create a short url either with a random short url or pre-defined one
+* Not_Found - The action if a short url is not found

 Stats has 1 action:
-*Stats - Show statistics for this URL
+* Stats - Show statistics for this URL

-Going to shortr-rayidchvfk.elasticbeanstalk.com will load the homepage, but going to shortr-rayidchvfk.elasticbeanstalk.com/SOMETHING will take you to the SOMETHING long url assuming it exists.
-Going to shortr-rayidchvfk.elasticbeanstalk.com/stats/SOMETHING will load statistics for that short url if it exists.
+Going to the main will load the homepage, but going to URL/SOMETHING will take you to the SOMETHING long url assuming it exists.
+Going to URL/stats/SOMETHING will load statistics for that short url if it exists.

 # Models and storage
 There are 2 models, short_url and click.
 Both of them are stored in dynamoDB.
 DynamoDB was chosen because: